GCSE Economics Inflation Revision Notes

 6 marksView mark scheme hint▾

-Discuss demand-pull and cost-push factors, with examples.
+Discuss demand-pull and cost-push factors, provide examples, and explain their impact on prices.

 4 marksView mark scheme hint▾